What is it?

 LYMA Laser Review Summary

 This is a top-notch, powerful device promising significantly better results than rival cosmetic LED masks and handhelds.
 And as well as anti-ageing and acne, it can help with cellulite, scars and (maybe) spider veins too.
-Although you can use it almost anywhere on your body, each 15-to-30-minute session suits smaller targeted areas best such as face, hands, knees, scars, pigmentation etc. You’ll need plenty spare time & motivation to tackle several of these areas.
+Although you can use it almost anywhere on your body, each 15-to-30-minute session suits smaller targeted areas best such as face, neck, hands, knees, scars, pigmentation etc. You’ll need plenty spare time & motivation to tackle several of these areas at once.

 Here’s a summary of my test scores, and pros and cons for the LYMA Laser, to help you decide: